GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2021-10/index.md

 The **[Attribution Reporting
-API](/docs/privacy-sandbox/attribution-reporting/)** enables functionality to measure events on one site, like clicking or viewing an ad, that lead to a conversion on another site—without enabling cross-site tracking.
+API](/docs/privacy-sandbox/attribution-reporting/)** enables functionality to measure events on one site, like clicking or viewing an ad, that lead to a conversion on another site, without enabling cross-site tracking.

-We would like to continue testing on the Attribution Reporting API and we are planning on **[extending the origin trial](https://groups.google.com/a/chromium.org/g/blink-dev/c/DdjaFmsb4fA)** through to Chrome 97.
+We would like to continue testing on the Attribution Reporting API and we are planning on **[extending the origin trial](https://groups.google.com/a/chromium.org/g/blink-dev/c/DdjaFmsb4fA)** through Chrome 97.
 Current origin trial tokens expired on October 12th, so you will need to apply for updated tokens to continue testing.

 ## Fight spam and fraud on the web